 9. Bennelong Restaurant

-It’s without a doubt my favourite fine dining restaurant in Sydney.
-Be expected to pay up for it though, the night set us back like $450 between the two of us.
+It’s without a doubt my favourite restaurant in Sydney.
+Be expected to pay up for it though, the night set us back around $450 between the two of us.

 10. Cafe Sydney